pmjose/Snowflake_Intelligence_AI_mobile_fiber/README.md

    "What are our sustainability targets and progress?"

 5. **Competitive Strategy**
-   "What is our strategic response to 8x8's challenges?"
+   "What is our competitive positioning vs the Big Four mobile networks?"

 ---